The Kiss of the Sphinx

 Department of Art after 1800

 One of the most fundamental adjustments is that the collection is moving out of the recently renovated building of the Museum of Fine Arts, which now serves as the home of art from antiquity until the year 1800.
-In 2019, as the first of many steps in a process expected to last several years, around 2300 works of international art from the nineteenth and twentieth centuries, as well as contemporary pieces, will be transferred to the National Museum Restoration and Storage Centre, a new facility constructed as part of the Liget Budapest Project.
-Eventually, these international works will join up with Hungarian art from the same period (presently housed in the Hungarian National Gallery), and will eventually go on permanent display in the New National Gallery, which is expected to open in 2022.
+In 2021, as the first of many steps in a process expected to last several years, around 2400 works of international art from the nineteenth and twentieth centuries, as well as contemporary pieces, have been be transferred to the National Museum Restoration and Storage Centre, a new facility constructed as part of the Liget Budapest Project.
+Eventually, these international works will join up with Hungarian art from the same period (presently housed in the Hungarian National Gallery), and will eventually go on permanent display in the New National Gallery.

 In the meantime, our temporary exhibition ensures that some of the finest pieces in the collection can still be enjoyed by the public.
 When deciding which works to display, it was important for us not only to include the best-loved pieces from the last two hundred years or so, but also to treat our visitors to a few novelties.
 Our recent acquisitions, newly restored works, and some rarely seen items all showcase the rich variety of our collection, and demonstrate the dynamism in our activities.